edermats32/xsct-cake/README.md

 scroll-down = xsct-cake -d -300 1 # Decrease by 300K

 label = "XSCT %output%"
-# If you have a nerdfont, below is a good glyph:
+# If you have a nerdfont, below is a good glyph [f0594]:
 # label = "󰖔 %output%"

 ```